rfneil/Object-Detection/README.md

 # Object-Detection

-Contains the code for face detection and object detection
+Contains the code for face detection and object detection using YOLO algorithm